 Doctors for the Environment Australia appreciates the contribution of all members.
 If you renew your membership each year, that is a valued contribution.
 If you’re looking to do more, there are many options.

-Get in touch with your state or regional committee or a national DEA special interest group about opportunities to join meetings, contribute to submissions or assist in writing policies.
-National special interest groups focus on issues such as biodiversity; transport and energy; fossil fuels; healthcare sustainability and climate change.
+Get in touch with your state or regional committee or a national DEA special interest group about opportunities to join meetings, participate in electorate campaigning, contribute to health professional education, submissions or assist in writing policies.
+National special interest groups and committees focus on issues such as air pollution, biodiversity, diet & agriculture, divestment, health & energy, healthcare sustainability, First Nations solidarity, medical education, and mental health.
+More information can be found here.

 Offer Your Expertise

 Consider your experience and expertise.
 Do you have website, media or social media skills?
 Do you like organising events, know how to review or write public health policy?
-Specialty areas such as public health and respiratory physicians are particularly relevant.
-Get in touch with the DEA Executive Director to get started: admin@dea.org.au
+Get in touch with the DEA Executive Director to get started: admin@dea.org.au.

 Yourself